browserengineering/book/README.md

 We prefer to receive typos and small comments on the text using the book's built-in feedback tools, which you can enable with `Ctrl+E`.

-IWeam always happy to hear from readers and from educators who want to use the book.
+We're always happy to hear from readers and from educators who want to use the book.
 Please [email us](mailto:author@browser.engineering)!